negrinho/sane_tikz/tutorial.md

 ## Bounding boxes

 Bounding boxes are convenient summaries when working with figures.
-They are used widely in translation and alignment functionality.
+They are used widely in translation and alignment functionalities.
 The figures are summarized into a pair of coordinates of the top left corner and the bottom right corner of the bounding box.
 The computation of the bounding box for an element is done by ungrouping recursively an element until it is expressed into basic elements for which we can compute the bounding box and then put back together through logic on how to combine multiple bounding boxes into a single bounding box (see `stz.bbox`).
 This function is widely used, both in functionality within sane_tikz (e.g., `place_to_the_right`, `distribute_vertically_with_spacing`, and many others) and in drawing specific figures.
-Bounding box computation may fail in cases where the grouped element contains basic elements which don’t yet have functionality to compute a bounding box.
+Bounding box computation may fail in cases where the grouped element contains a basic element which doesn’t yet have functionality to compute its bounding box.

 ## Coordinates

 Coordinates are the starting point for much of what is done in this library.
-Coordinates are used in specifying different graphical elements, for example rectangles (i.e., `stz.rectangle` which is specified through the coordinates of the top left corner and the bottom corner and an optional formatting string (e.g., for changing the colors of the line or the fill).
-Some examples of functions in this category are:
+Coordinates are used in specifying different visual elements, for example rectangles (i.e., `stz.rectangle` which is specified through the coordinates of the top left corner and the bottom corner and an optional formatting string (e.g., for changing the colors of the line or the fill)).
+Examples of functions in this category are
-`coords_on_circle`, antipodal_`coords`, `coords_on_ellipse`, `coords_on_rectangle`, `coords_on_line_segment`, `coords_on_line_segment`, `coords_on_line_with_x_value`, `coords_on_line_with_y_value`, `coords_from_deltas`, and `coords_on_grid`.
+`coords_on_circle`, `antipodal_coords`, `coords_on_ellipse`, `coords_on_rectangle`, `coords_on_line_segment`, `coords_on_line_segment`, `coords_on_line_with_x_value`, `coords_on_line_with_y_value`, `coords_from_deltas`, and `coords_on_grid`.
 Coordinate computation is also important for moving elements to specific places.

-Sometime coordinates are computed with respect to other elements or coordinates, e.g., `center_coords` and `coords_from_bbox_fn` compute the coordinates of the center of the bounding box of an element and compute coordinates that are derived using some function of the coordinates of the bounding box.
+Ocasionally, coordinates are computed with respect to other elements or other coordinates, e.g., `center_coords` and `coords_from_bbox_fn` compute the coordinates of the center of the bounding box of an element and the coordinates that are the output of a function of the coordinates of the bounding box, respectively.

-## Latex support
+## LaTex support

-Latex support is done through `stz.latex` which takes both a string (in math mode or otherwise) and the coordinates of where that string is to be placed.
+Latex typesetting is accomplished through `stz.latex` which takes both a string (in math mode or otherwise) and the coordinates of where that string is to be placed.
 Formatting options using `anchor` and `alignment` are often useful for specifying the placement of the string relative to the coordinates specified.
-This allows to write latex code in a fairly transparent way, e.g., any string that would be possible to write in math mode (between $ or $$) is valid and so are environments (although additional trial and error may be necessary here in case errors are thrown).
+This implementation allows to write LaTex code in a fairly transparent way, e.g., any string that would be possible to write in math mode (between `$` or `$$`) is valid and so are environments (although additional trial and error may be necessary here in case errors are thrown).
-The conversion of the latex string to the tikz code is fairly transparent as it is done through a node placed at the coordinates specified.
+The conversion of the LaTex string to the TiKz code is fairly transparent as it is done through a node placed at the coordinates specified.

 ## Formatting

 Most formatting is delegated to the `formatting` library.
-The functionality of this library was designed to help generate the corresponding formatting strings given a set of options.
+The functionality of this library was designed to help generate TikZ formatting strings given a set of options.
 These can be options for fill, line width, line style, opacity, defining new colors, using color maps, and so on.
 Multiple formatting strings can be combined into a single one using `fmt.combine_tikz_strs`.
-This string is then passed as an argument in specific functions of the library to define the appropriate options (e.g., in `stz.rectangle`).
+This string is then passed as an argument (often called `tikz_str` in the function signature) to define appropriate options (e.g., in `stz.rectangle`).
-There is little enforcement of the correctness of the string; the functions there serve mostly as a way of making clear what are the most common options available and providing some guidance in assigning values to them.
+There is little enforcement of the correctness of the string; the functions there serve mostly as a way of making clear what are the most common options available and providing guidance in assigning values to them.
-`formatting` is not comprehensive; any valid formatting string that you would use in TikZ is valid and can be plugged in, rather than going through functions in `formatting`.
+`formatting` is not comprehensive; any valid formatting string that you would use in TikZ is valid and can be plugged in directly, rather than going through functions in `formatting`.
 See the figures in the example folder for more information about their usage.

 # A more complex example

 Here is an explanation for [tree.py](https://github.com/negrinho/sane_tikz/blob/master/examples/tree.py) which produces [tree.pdf](https://github.com/negrinho/sane_tikz/blob/master/examples/tree.pdf).
 This example shows the use of many of the functionalities discussed in this tutorial such as grouping, placement, and coordinate computation.
 ```
 # reproduction of https://en.wikipedia.org/wiki/Binary_search_algorithm#/media/File:Binary_search_tree_search_4.svg